 Step 6 – Cook ham for another 30 minutes.

 Tangy Pineapple Glazed Ham

-Remove ham from oven and spoon on glaze, making sure to press glaze between the slices.
-Once you've finished glazing, if any outside slices have fallen or become loose, you can use toothpicks to reattach the slices (just make sure to spear the toothpicks downward so that they stay in place).
+- Spoon prepared glaze onto ham, making sure to press glaze between slices.
+Once finished glazing, if any outside slices of ham have fallen or become loose, you can use toothpicks to reattach slices (just make sure to spear toothpicks downward so that they stay in place).

-Return ham to oven and bake for another 30 minutes.
+- Return ham to oven and bake for remaining 30 minutes.
+For best results, use an oven-safe thermometer to ensure internal temperature reaches 145 degrees F.

 - Cut and serve ham immediately.